 Causes Of Ear Infections In Dogs

 An ear infection can also occur if your pet has a tumor or an infestation of ear mites.
-Otitis externa can also begin as a problem in another part of the body, which can travel to the ear as a secondary infection.
+Additionally, otitis externa can begin as a problem in another part of the body, which can travel to the ear as a secondary infection.

 Infections in the middle ear, the otitis media, usually occur when an outer ear infection spreads inward.
-If the eardrum ruptures for any reason, such as improper cleaning, a foreign substance or ulceration, this type of infection can reach the middle ear area as well.
+If the eardrum ruptures for any reason, such as improper cleaning, a foreign substance, or ulceration, this type of infection can reach the middle ear area, as well.

 Diagnosis And Treatment For Ear Infections In Dogs

-This will affect the choices in medication that he may prescribe for your dog.
+This will affect the choices in medication that they may prescribe for your dog.
 Your vet will most likely use an otoscope to view the ear canal — much like a doctor will do for a child with a suspected ear infection.

-The next step in the exam will probably be cytology, where the veterinarian removes a sample from the ear canal and examines it under a microscope.
+The next step in the exam will probably be cytology, where the vet removes a sample from the ear canal and examines it under a microscope.
 This way he can determine the type of organism that is causing the infection, and prescribe the most effective medication for your pet.

 If the infection is found in the middle ear area, treatment may be more involved since this type of infection can be harder to get rid of.
 Your dog’s exam in this case may include x-rays, lab tests, and even surgery in some cases.

 If an infection is left too long, it can cause damage that may only be reparable through surgical procedures.
-Take those infections seriously, and get your pet medical treatment as soon as possible to avoid these complications.
+Take these infections seriously, and get your pet medical treatment as soon as possible to avoid complications.

 Recovery From Ear Infections In Dogs

-If your pet seems to get ear infections on a regular basis, your veterinarian might want to look at other potential reasons for the problem, such as thyroid disease or allergies.
+If your pet seems to get ear infections on a regular basis, your vet might want to look at other potential reasons for the problem, such as thyroid disease or allergies.
 By treating these conditions, you may effectively resolve the ear infection issue.

 Prevention Of Ear Infections In Dogs

 You can assist the prevention process by giving your pet a weekly ear cleaning.
 This is especially important if your dog has long, floppy ears, lots of hair inside the ears, or suffers from another condition like seasonal allergies.

-While this may seem like a traumatic process to put you and your pet through every week, most veterinarians agree that the more regularly you perform these cleanings the easier it will get as your pet gets used to having his ears handled in this manner.
+While this may seem like a traumatic process to put you and your pet through every week, most vets agree that the more regularly you perform these cleanings, the easier it will get as your pet gets used to having their ears handled in this manner.

 Has your dog ever had an ear infection?
 How did you treat it?
 Let us know in the comments below!